psharp1289/modelbasedlearning_anxietyOC/README.md

 # modelbasedlearning_anxietyOC

-Code and Data for Sharp, Dolan &amp; Eldar, 2020.
+Code and Data for Sharp, Dolan &amp; Eldar, (under review).

 The one-step revaluation task is a novel instantation of revaluation tasks designed to measure state transition learning directly.